Last Updated February 3, 2022

-Hong Kong certainly isn’t a tax haven, but it offers low tax rates to entrepreneurs who want to base their company there, and potentially zero taxation for investors or those with businesses overseas.
+Hong Kong certainly isn’t a tax haven, but it’s one of the low tax countries that offer low corporate taxes to entrepreneurs who want to base their company there, and potentially zero taxation for investors or those with businesses overseas.

 While the immigrant investor program was canceled in 2015, entrepreneurs can obtain a residence permit by creating or joining a start-up business in Hong Kong and proving that they will make a substantial contribution to the economy.